tibeer/Docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

 Modify an Existing Lifecycle Management Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc ilm edit` with :mc-cmd:`~mc ilm edit --id` to modify
+Use :mc:`mc ilm rule edit` with :mc-cmd:`~mc ilm rule edit --id` to modify
 an existing object expiration rule:

 .. code-block:: shell
    :class: copyable

-   mc ilm edit ALIAS/PATH --id "RULEID" [FLAGS]
+   mc ilm rule edit ALIAS/PATH --id "RULEID" [FLAGS]

-- Replace :mc-cmd:`ALIAS <mc ilm edit ALIAS>` with the
+- Replace :mc-cmd:`ALIAS <mc ilm rule edit ALIAS>` with the
   :mc:`alias <mc alias>` of the S3-compatible host.

-- Replace :mc-cmd:`PATH <mc ilm edit ALIAS>` with the path to the bucket on the
+- Replace :mc-cmd:`PATH <mc ilm rule edit ALIAS>` with the path to the bucket on the
   S3-compatible host.

-- Replace ``RULEID`` with the unique ID of the object lifecycle management
+- Replace ``RULEID`` with the unique ID of the object lifecycle management rule.
-  rule.
   Use :mc:`mc ilm rule ls` to find the ``RULEID``.

 - Specify any additional flags to add or modify the lifecycle management
   rule.
 For example, specify
-  :mc-cmd:`~mc ilm edit --transition-days` to override the existing
+  :mc-cmd:`~mc ilm rule edit --transition-days` to override the existing
   transition days value for the rule.

 Disable a Lifecycle Management Rule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc ilm edit` with :mc-cmd:`~mc ilm edit --disable` to stop using an existing management rule.
+Use :mc:`mc ilm rule edit` with :mc-cmd:`~mc ilm rule edit --disable` to stop using an existing management rule.

 .. code-block:: shell
    :class: copyable

-   mc ilm edit --id "RULEID" --disable myminio/mybucket
+   mc ilm rule edit --id "RULEID" --disable myminio/mybucket

 - Replace ``RULEID`` with the unique ID of the object lifecycle management rule.
   Use :mc:`mc ilm rule ls` to find the ``RULEID``.